 By using the value, that you used when creating the

 When the Merchant is logged in, the MobilePay Portal presents the Merchant with a consent screen, that describes the information that the Merchant is granting to.
-For example, when the user wants to have MobilePay Subscriptions, then the consent screen asks to give acess to Subscriptions.
+For example, when the user wants to have MobilePay Subscriptions, the consent screen asks to give access to Subscriptions.
 The request access to this information using the scope parameter, which you include in the authorize request.
-You can also use scopes to request access to other MobilePay api's.
-When the Merchant clicks yes (gives consent), then the Merchant is redirected back to the integrators website/environment).
+You can also use scopes to request access to other MobilePay API's.
+When the Merchant clicks yes (gives consent), the Merchant is redirected back to the integrators website/environment).

-Integrator has been provided with a testmerchant to our MobilePay Portal - Sandbox.
-Integrator should the e-mail and password provided in the invitational e-mail to log-on to it.
+Integrator has been provided with a test merchant to our MobilePay Portal - Sandbox.
+Integrator should use the e-mail and password provided in the invitational e-mail to log-on to it.

 Once the user authenticates successfully, the application will be redirected to the